Day Seventeen Lukla to Kathmandu, Everest Base Camp Trek

 Namche Bazaar from Above

 The view of Namche Bazaar from above.
-I had my sights set on the red roofed lodge in the middle, right …. which for me meant our favourite lodge, our own bathroom and a hot shower at last.
+I had my sights set on the red roofed lodge in the middle, right.
+Our favourite lodge, our own bathroom and a hot shower at last.

 We had reached our goal of Everest Base Camp and Kala Patthar and now our focus was getting back to Lukla for our flight out while savouring the final days of our trek.
 Descending in altitude is easier than ascending as you don’t need to worry about gradual increments of altitude.
 The plan for Day 13 was to walk to Pangboche.